 They offer three different tours that go to six different neighborhoods.
-On the tour, you’ll learn about the history of visual arts as a form of activism in Argentina, the modern movement of self-expression and see local and global artists.
+On tour, you’ll learn about the history of visual arts as a form of activism in Argentina, the modern movement of self-expression, and see local and global artists.

 2. Have a beer at a Microbrewery

 Recommended by Peter from Where Is Your Toothbrush?

 Argentina may be the world’s top wine producer, but lovers of craft beer, or cerveza artisanal, can have a blast here too.

 Several microbreweries in Buenos Aires serve up some of the best beer in South America.
 Three stand out.